XXJones21/Vibes/README.md

 ## Project Status
 As of December 8, 2023:
-The project is undergoing a major restructuring phase, migrating from the MusicService package to a modular PulsarSymphony implementation.
-Core functionality has been successfully moved to the new module structure, and view integration is in progress.
-The focus is on maintaining a clean separation of concerns while ensuring smooth integration with visionOS features.
+The PulsarSymphony module migration is now complete with proper access levels and file organization.
+Core functionality has been streamlined with redundant types removed and proper module structure verified.
+The focus now shifts to addressing platform availability requirements and performance optimization.

 ### Current Priorities:
-1. Complete view updates to use PulsarSymphony module
+1. Address platform availability linter errors (ObservableObject, Entity, etc.)
-2. Resolve remaining linter errors in view integration
+2. Verify and optimize animation timing and performance
-3. Test and verify module integration
+3. Complete remaining project repair tasks
-4. Address platform availability requirements
+4. Test particle system with new standardized bounds

 ## Current State
-The welcome animation has been significantly improved with standardized particle system bounds and more natural transitions.
-Particles now spawn around the user and flow smoothly between phases.
-Core functionality is maintained with better consistency, though some platform availability issues need addressing.
+The module structure has been finalized with proper access levels and namespace alignment.
+Package dependencies have been cleaned up, retaining only RealityKitContent and VibesParticles.
+Core functionality is maintained with better consistency and organization.

 ## Top Priorities
 1. Address platform availability linter errors